 - Swimming: is a low impact form of exercise and can be good for people recovering from surgery.
 By simply floating in the water or just walking in a pool, will give you benefits.
 It is a great way to increase your endurance and strength.

-- Yoga: is an excellent way to reduce stress, gain flexibility and build core strength.
+- Yoga or Pilates: is an excellent way to reduce stress, gain flexibility and build core strength.
 If you have have recent surgery, work an instructor who can help you modify your moves to avoid injury.
 Chair yoga is a great option for all levels of fitness.
+Yoga will help with flexibility, while Pilates helps with aligning your spine and strengthening your core muscles.

 - Weight lifting and resistance exercise: by doing simple exercises with light objects you will gain strength and keep your muscles active.
 This could be 1 or 2 pound barbells or even soup cans.
 Resistance exercise can be doing wall push-ups or using rubber resistance bands.